twopirllc/pandas-ta/README.md

 # **Issues and Contributions**

 Contributions, feedback, and bug squashing are integral to the success of this library.
-If something you can fix, _please_ do.
-Your contributon helps everyone!
+If you see something you can fix, _please_ do.
+Your contributon helps us all!
 * :stop_sign: _Please_ **DO NOT** email me personally with Pandas TA Bugs, Issues or Feature Requests that are best handled with Github [Issues](https://github.com/twopirllc/pandas-ta/issues).

 <br/>